missed workout

 Figure 1- Effect of training cessation on the physiological determinants of maximal oxygen uptake (VO2max). from Bosquet, Laurent & Mujika, I. (2012).
 Detraining.

 So here’s my caveat for all of the moving and shaking of training to come.
-All of the scenarios below assume you are ACTULLY ready to move on with training.
+All of the scenarios below assume you are ACTUALLY ready to move on with training.
 If you are coming off of an injury or illness, you FIRST need to make sure you are ready to resume training.
 THEN, you can follow the steps below.

 Rule #1, don’t panic